-Each day Rapper, Aminé uses his astounding artistry to deconstruct the insipid depiction of his hometown Portland, Oregon, where black people exist.
+Each day Rapper, Aminé uses his astounding artistry to deconstruct the insipid depiction of his hometown Portland, Oregon, where black most definitely people exist.
 He continues to put his city on his back, remarkably after he dropped his second album, Limbo, on August 7th, 2020.
 As a strong supporter since his first album Good for You and attending his past two concerts, trust me when I say: this nigga is amazing.

 Aminé has steadily served his listeners with dope visuals and colorful music.
 With bars that would make you want to jig or give him a hug, there is no in-between.
 Listening to Limbo for the first time was a different experience.
 It was easy to see he was coming from a different place with this project.